nalaseivad/captainginja.github.io/_posts/2021-08-22-on-perspective.md

 <img src="/images/the_tao_of_ted/8.jpg" width="600" />
 <div class="center" style="width:600px;margin:auto;margin-top:1em;margin-bottom:1em">
-My riches consist not in the the extent of my possessions but in the fewness of my wants<br/>
+My riches consist not in the extent of my possessions but in the fewness of my wants<br/>
 ~ J. Brotherton
 </div>
 <hr style="width:50%;margin:auto" />